-And Americans have been rewarded for their litigiousness, with many of those injured being compensated in the multi-millions.
+And, the judicial system decides over and over that Americans deserve compensation, with many of those injured in the multi-millions.
 As a result, tort reform advocates have worked to enact legislation to limit personal injury lawsuits and reduce or deny monetary settlements.

 In many ways, tort reform advocates have succeeded.